whoyawn/wordProblemGenerator/README.md

-# Project Name

-Informatics 151 - Word Problem Generator
+# Informatics 151 - Word Problem Generator

 ## About